RedisDesktop/rdm-native-value-formatters/README.md

 ## How to implement native value formatter
 1. Create directory with meaningful name.
 Name of the directory will be used as formatter name.
-2. Implement script or executable which meets API described below.
+2. Implement script or executable which meets protocol described below.
 3. Add file `usage.json` with usage shell command<br />
 For example for python script it will be: `['python', 'my_super_formatter.py']`
 4. Test your formatter in RDM!